enkhbold470/ModelControlProtocol/README.md

 1. Import the collection in Postman
 2. Make sure the server is running
-3. Try the different requests:
+3. Try the different requests, including:
    - Get Server Info
-   - Get Files Resource
+   - Get Files Resource / MCP Data Resource
-   - List Directory
+   - List Directory / MCP Data Folder
-   - Read File
-   - Write File
+   - Read/Write File operations
+   - MCP data folder operations

 ## Project Structure

 - `src/index.ts` - MCP server implementation
 - `src/client.ts` - Sample client demonstrating how to use the MCP server
+- `src/types.ts` - TypeScript type definitions for the MCP implementation
 - `mcp-postman-collection.json` - Postman collection for API testing
+- `mcp-data/` - Dedicated folder for MCP data files

+## Dedicated MCP Data Folder

+The server includes a dedicated `mcp-data` folder for storing files that are specifically managed by the MCP server.
+This provides several advantages:

+1. **Isolation**: Keeps MCP-managed files separate from other project files
+2. **Security**: Provides path traversal protection to prevent accessing files outside the MCP data folder
+3. **Simplicity**: Offers simpler API endpoints specifically for the MCP data folder
+4. **Organization**: Makes it easy to organize and locate MCP-related data files

+To work with the MCP data folder:

+- Use the `mcp-data` resource to get information about available files
+- Use the `mcp-data-list`, `mcp-data-read`, and `mcp-data-write` tools to interact with files

 ## MCP Protocol Details